tangshuang/componer/README.md

 `dependencies` options in bower.json or package.json will be external modules in built module componout. `devDependencies` in bower.json and package.json are no useful when building, but will be installed when you run `componer install` task.

 All dependencies should be install in "bower_components" and "node_modules" directories in your componer root directory, which in your componout directories will be ignore when building.
 So run `componer install [name]` after you change the dependencies in .json files of componout manually.

+**The order of packages loaded by webpack**

+In componer, if you use `require('some-module')` or `import 'some-module'` to include a external module, componer will use webpack to build all codes together.
+However, not all modules lay in node_modules directory, you can use bower_components packages and componouts as modules.
+The order to find module is `node_modules > bower_components > componouts`, so after you create a component in your componouts directory, you do NOT need to link it to modules dirctory.

+But if you want to use `@import 'some-module';` in sass, you MUST link it to modules dirctory.
+Style files always can be used as bower packages.
+Just remember this.

 **Share project**